cr8ivecodesmith/ender3_v2_assisted_bed_leveling/README.md

 Tested on Creality Ender3 V2 Stock Firmware V1.0.2

+#### Other inclusions

-A bed leveling test 3mf file is also included with a GCode sliced in PrusaSlicer.
+- A bed leveling test 3mf file with a GCode sliced in PrusaSlicer.
+- A standalone bed and nozzle cleanup script.

 #### Known Issues